linhlinh38/aws-workshop1/content/5-Publish Source Code to EC2 Server/_index.md

     #yum install git -y
 ```

-You can check the version of the Git by putting the command
+To check if Git is installed successfully, you can run the following command:

 ```js
     #git --version